TradingAppStoreAdmin/TradingAppStoreExamples-NinjaTrader/README.md

 using System.Net.Http;

 Print("Starting...");

+//Before you use the dlls, you should first make sure that they have not
+//  been tampered with.
 if (!VerifyDlls())
 {
     return; // VERY IMPORTANT: Handle the case for if either verification fails.
 Do not use the library code!
 In this example, we simply return to terminate the program.